 German student’s thoughts about World War II

-It is because the entirety of the nation is keenly aware of what took place and is eager to achieve closure and eradicate the image left by the war.
+It is because the nation is keenly aware of what took place and is eager to achieve closure and eradicate the image left by the war.

 You know what?
 Just don’t mention the war.